Pixel-pushing, PC-melting graphical firepower

 Project Cars 2/Forza Motorsport 7

-2017 was a crowded year for beautiful racing games, with Project Cars 2 ($60 on Humble) releasing in September and then Forza Motorsport 7 ($60 on Amazon) arriving on PC a few weeks later.
+2017 was a crowded year for beautiful racing games, with Project Cars 2 ($60 on Humble) releasing in September and then Forza Motorsport 7 ($60 on AmazonRemove product link) arriving on PC a few weeks later.
 There’s plenty to be said about both games, and I’m not here to critique tire models or whatever.
 Forza is a bit more arcade-sim, Project Cars 2 a bit more sim-sim.

-Both look great in their own way though.
-I think Project Cars 2 looks more photorealistic, but Forza 7’s slightly stylized graphics are no slouch either—especially the incredible dynamic sky/weather tech that debuted in Forza Horizon 3 and then returned in Forza 7.
+Both look great in their own way.
+I think Project Cars 2 looks more photorealistic, but Forza 7’s slightly stylized graphics are no slouch—especially the incredibly dynamic sky/weather tech that debuted in Forza Horizon 3 and then returned in Forza 7.
 It’s worth noting also that Project Cars 2 supports VR headsets, if you want that ultimate racing experience (or just really want to stress-test your PC).

 Kingdom Come: Deliverance